MohamedMOUMOU/teal-chatbot-server/README.md

 # Teal Chatbot Server App

 The server app for Teal's chatbot is an API that answers chat questions using a two-steps pipeline.
-The first step is detecting the intent of the questions using DialogFlow, and the second one is finding the answer in the HR manual of Teal using a question answering neural network (separate [API](https://github.com/MohamedMOUMOU/BERTQA_SQUADV2_API)).
+The first step consists of detecting the intent of the questions using DialogFlow, and the second one is finding the answer in the HR manual of Teal using a question answering neural network (separate [API](https://github.com/MohamedMOUMOU/BERTQA_SQUADV2_API)).

 ## Technology Stack
 - Apollo Server